dhsellars/GooglePhotoExportAndBackup/README.md

 The script will:

-- Load your saved configuration
-- Process any new ZIP files
+- extract ZIPs
-- Convert HEICs
+- convert HEICs
-- Update PhotoPrism
+- copy files into PhotoPrism
-- Update yearly archives
+- build yearly archives
-- Mirror archives
+- mirror archives
-- Clean up

-No further interaction is required unless you want to change your settings.
+No cleanup is performed, so you can inspect the working directory after each run.

+---